andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-ECE and programming :
-- creating a custom assembly language , programming for fetch-decode-execute cycles

 C programming :
-- determining the endian-ness of a device (computer)
-- pointer arithmetic - recap
-- sig figs in float and double values
-- loading strings into a char matrix
 - malloc() :
   - basics recap : <stdlib.h> , the heap
   - explicit type casting on return value from malloc()
   - creating an array
 - struct padding
-- buffered vs. unbuffered read - recap
-- <string.h> , strcmp()

 Linux :
 - filesystem directories